Explore our collections

-The Library has an extensive online collection, including e-books, academic journals, course reserves, newspapers, magazines, streaming videos, and more.
+The Library has an extensive collection of online and physical materials, including books, e-books, academic journals, course reserves, newspapers, magazines, streaming videos, and more.

 Enhancing learning & teaching

 Our Student Learning Commons team provides expert and friendly help with academic writing, learning, and study strategies for undergraduates, including EAL/ESL learners.
 The Research Commons team fosters learning, research, and professional development skills for graduate students and postdoctoral fellows.
-Both offer a wide variety of online workshops and self-paced learning resources, and options for virtual consultations.
+Both offer a wide variety of in-person and online workshops and self-paced learning resources, as well as options for in-person and consultations.

 We welcome requests from SFU instructors to collaborate on customizing course-integrated workshops or other learning opportunities to develop students’ writing, learning, or research skills.